What Is Resource Guarding?

 For example, if you try to fix your dog’s food aggression by conditioning them not to growl if you pet them as they eat, you are not doing anything about the underlying anxiety that was the cause of the behavior.
 You’ve only conditioned them not to growl when they feel threatened.

 Without the warning signals such as growling, your dog may show no sign of insecurity or irritation before they lunge and attack to protect themselves.
-This type of behavior modification, just suppressing the negative emotional response that your dog has when they feel their resources are threatened, is ultimately ineffective.
+This type of behavior modification, just suppressing the negative emotional response that your dog has when they feel its resources are threatened, is ultimately ineffective.

 Another example of ineffective conditioning is focusing too much on negative reinforcement.
-Consider when your dog is being overprotective of something and you demand that they “drop it.”
+Consider when your dog is being overprotective of something and you demand that they “drop it”.
 Especially if this is a command they only hear in negative contexts, you can unintentionally reinforce the negative emotions by validating their fear of having what they are protecting taken away.

 Therefore, it is important to work on counter-conditioning to focus on the positive instead, like using the same cue that you do while playing fetch to convince them to release the item.